 Scrogging also creates a carpet with enough distance between the nuggets to allow airflow and prevent shading.
 The OG Kush responds positively to training, producing even and dense flowers across the light footprint.
 The OG Kush plant delivers great results and is not very demanding.

-ScroG is a technique that is commonly used to increase a cannabis plant harvest potential.
+ScroG is a technique that is commonly used to increase a cannabis plant's harvest potential.